 Days Go By is a slab of classic angst-ridden rock.
 Though a little one-paced, the album boasts full bodied tracks of a swelling scale.
 Much of it may be predictable, but from beginning to end, Days Go By bursts with ideas that are familiar enough to hit home, but new enough to stay there.

-Listen to the Days Go By single here
+Watch the video for Days Go By here: